CWT Kaleva Travel

 CWT Kaleva Travel is the largest travel management company in Finland.
 It is a division of CWT, owned by Carlson, which acquired the company in February 2011.

 The company also operates in Estonia, Latvia, Lithuania, and Romania.
+Client companies were offered the possibility of self-booking, and the first product was Amadeus Finland Oyn Aergo, with which the travel booker or passenger could book flight tickets himself.
+Travel service points or satellite office that were on the premises of customer companies began to be transferred to service centers that were quickly becoming common.
+The innovation of the leisure travel agency service was personal, home-visiting.

 The origins of the company date to 1935.